-As mentioned previously, it is expected that each year the action program will be reviewed at the and goals are established through the planning process and the short-range implementation activities are guided by the Action Program.

-Master Plan and the results of any subsequent planning efforts.
-In this manner, the long-range vision of this plan and in recognition of the need for coordination and cooperation in many of the implementation strategies; it is recommended that a permanent steering committee be established.
+As mentioned previously, it is expected that each year the action program will be reviewed at the development of this plan and in recognition of the need for coordination and cooperation in many of the implementation strategies; it is recommended that a permanent steering committee be established.
+There are several ways in which this committee can be operated.
+It may simply be an informal group with representatives from each of the Planning Commissions, the Township

-Seizing upon the opportunity to continue to the working relationship established in the development group with representatives from each of the Planning Commissions, the Township Boards, and the
+Seizing upon the opportunity to continue to the working relationship established in the issues and on implementation of the joint Master Plan.

-There are a number of ways in which this committee can be operated.
-It may simply be an informal and on implementation of the joint Master Plan.
 This committee will serve as the custodian of the regional viewpoint that is stressed in the Master Plan.
 It is strongly recommended that agreement be reached on the form of such a committee and consensus on its role and membership be achieved prior to implementing any of the recommendations contained in this plan.

-Village Council or it may be more formalized as a "Council of Governments".
+Boards, and the Village Council or it may be more formalized as a "Council of Governments".

-The primary purpose of such a committee will be to keep a unified focus on regional planning issues
+The primary purpose of such a committee will be to keep a unified focus on regional planning